waveform80/rpi-lgpio/README.rst

 README
 ======

-The rpi-lgpio is a compatibility package intended to provide compatibility with the rpi-gpio (aka RPi.GPIO) library, on top of kernels that only support the gpiochip interface (and which have removed the deprecated sysfs GPIO interface).
+rpi-lgpio is a compatibility package intended to provide compatibility with the `rpi-gpio`_ (aka RPi.GPIO) library, on top of kernels that only support the `gpiochip device`_ (and which have removed the `deprecated sysfs GPIO interface`_).

 .. warning::